duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - starting memory location for the read/write
 - number of words to read/write

-The processor returns to it's own work while the I/O operation is contrinued on by the DMA module.
+The processor returns to it's own work while the I/O operation is continued on by the DMA module.

 DMA transfers the block one word at a time, directly to/from memory w/o processor.

 Once complete,
-DMA sencds interrupt signal to the processor.
+DMA sends interrupt signal to the processor.

-Processor is only involved at the beginning and end of the transfer makig it far more efficient than interrupt driven or programmed I/O.
+Processor is only involved at the beginning and end of the transfer making it far more efficient than interrupt driven or programmed I/O.

 ![Alt text](../images/image-19.png)

 ![Alt text](../images/image-20.png)

 ![Alt text](../images/image-21.png)

 ![Alt text](../images/image-22.png)

 ![Alt text](../images/image-23.png)

 ![Alt text](../images/image-24.png)

 ![Alt text](../images/image-25.png)

 # Operating System Structures